titoBouzout/SideBarEnhancements/readme.md

 ## Description

-### [Sublime Text 3+][] Package, It does NOT WORK with ST2, DOES NOT; Use Sublime Text 3 Please.

 Provides enhancements to the operations on Sidebar of Files and Folders for Sublime Text. <http://www.sublimetext.com/>

 Notably provides delete as "move to trash", open with.. and a clipboard.

 Close, move, open and restore buffers affected by a rename/move command. (even on folders)

-Provides the basics: new file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....
+New file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....

-The not so basic: copy paths as URIs, URLs, content as UTF8, content as <data:uri> base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate
+Copy paths as URIs, URLs, content as UTF8, content as <data:uri> base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate

 Preference to control if a buffer should be closed when affected by a deletion operation.

-Allows to display "file modified date" and "file size" on statusbar.
+Allows to display "file modified date" and "file size" on statusbar (may be a bit buggy).

-![][]

 ## Installation

 Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.

 Troubleshooting Installation:

-If you have problems with the installation, do this:

 -   First please note this package only adds a context menu to the "Folders" section and not to the "Open Files" section.
 -   Open the package folder.
 Main menu -\> Preferences -\> Browse Packages.